Anjelica Gonzalez: Education

 Gonzalez attended high school in Las Vegas, and went on to attend Utah State University in Logan, Utah.
 In 1999, Anjelica received her Bachelor of Science in Biological Engineering.
 She initially planned to pursue a career in computational irrigation management, but later began taking biology courses that eventually influenced her change of career course.
 Also influencing this decision was a Baylor University summer program where she worked with pulmonary specialist Dr. Aladin Boriek.
 Gonzalez describes this experience as "the first realization that I had that the math, computational skills, the understanding of mechanics and physics, could translate to the physiological system, to human biology."
 During her time at Baylor, she worked under Larry McIntire, who she found to be very influential for his work in engineering.

 Upon graduating, Gonzalez became the first person from her family to receive a bachelor's degree.
 In 2004, she obtained her Doctor of Philosophy in Computational Biology from Baylor College of Medicine in Houston, Texas.

 During her time at Baylor College of Medicine, Gonzalez was only one of a few minority students in her program, and the only woman actively participating as a graduate student.

+Her work includes training students to use a global, interdisciplinary perspective to approach scientific problems.
+Her research group, the Gonzalez Lab, combines mathematics, molecular biology, chemistry, computational modeling, image analysis, and engineered scaffolds to study the chemo-mechanics of immunological processes.
+Using these methods, the lab investigates the mechanisms behind various disorders and diseases, including stroke, fibrosis, vascular inflammation, and sepsis.

 Career

 After graduating from Baylor, Gonzalez conducted post-doctoral work in the Leukocyte Biology and Pediatric Intensive Care Unit at Texas Children's Hospital.
 She joined the Yale faculty as an associate research scientist in 2007.
 After two years in this role, she joined the Yale biomedical engineering faculty and in 2014 was appointed the Donna L. Dubinsky Assistant Professor of Biomedical Engineering.
 As of 2022 she is an appointed associate professor in the Department of Biomedical Engineering at Yale University.

 At Yale, Gonzalez developed PremieBreathe, a low-cost mobile neonatal respiratory device meant to treat the breathing problems of prematurely born babies.
 PremieBreathe was developed and studied in Ethiopia and is supported by the US Agency for International Development (USAID), the Bill and Melinda Gates Foundation, and NCIIA/Venturewell.
 She is also a founder of Aero Therapeutics, which produces the device.

+In the Gonzalez lab she takes interest in teaching the next generation of scientists.
+She combines multiple different sciences, such as organic chemistry, molecular biology, computational modeling, etc. to analyze the chemo-mechanics of immunological processes.

 In 2020, she was also appointed faculty director of the Tsai Center for Innovative Thinking at Yale University (Tsai CITY).
 In 2022, Gonzalez was appointed head of Davenport College, making her the first Black woman to serve as head of college in Yale's history.